YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Spreading redness, increasing tenderness, pus, bad odor, worsening swelling, fever, or painful pimples deserve more serious attention.
 These signs are not mainly about graft security.
 They raise a different question about inflammation or infection, and they deserve proper review rather than internet guessing.

-If your concern is redness, pimples, scabs, or whether healing looks infected, the more relevant page is the guide on when to worry about redness, scabs, or pimples after a hair transplant.
+If your concern is redness, pimples, scabs, or whether healing looks infected, the more relevant page is when to worry about redness, scabs, or pimples after a hair transplant.

-Graft security is not only about the patient.
+Graft security is not only about what you do after surgery.
 It also depends on how the surgery was planned and performed.
 Recipient area incisions need the right angle, depth, and fit.
 Grafts should not be crushed, overhandled, or placed in a way that creates unnecessary trauma to the skin.

 Aftercare also needs to be clear.
-A patient should know how to sleep, wash, spray if instructed, avoid friction, and recognize warning signs.
-Confusing instructions make patients overcorrect in both directions.
+The instructions need to explain how to sleep, wash, spray if instructed, avoid friction, and recognize warning signs.
+Confusing instructions make people overcorrect in both directions.
 Some become too aggressive with cleaning, while others become so afraid that they leave heavy crusting longer than advised.

 At Diamond Hair Clinic, the logic is conservative.
 The grafts should be protected when they are vulnerable, then cleaned and followed in a way that supports normal healing.
 Good surgery does not end when the grafts are placed.
 The first days still need disciplined handling.

 The instruction itself matters.
-If the explanation is vague, patients fill the gaps with fear.
-They may wash too hard because they think every scab is dangerous, or they may avoid washing because they think every drop of water can move a graft.
+If the explanation is vague, you are left to fill the gaps.
+You may wash too hard because you think every scab is dangerous, or you may avoid washing because you think every drop of water can move a graft.
 Clear aftercare reduces both mistakes.

-A clinic that takes follow-up seriously will not only say that the grafts are safe.
-The patient should understand which type of contact is acceptable, which type is too early, and when a photo or review is needed.
-That is part of surgeon-led follow-up, not a cosmetic detail.
+A clinic that takes follow up seriously will not only say that the grafts are safe.
+You should understand which type of contact is acceptable, which type is too early, and when a photo or review is needed.
+That is part of surgeon led follow up, not a cosmetic detail.

 The better pattern is not checking the grafts every hour.
 It is understanding the risk, protecting the scalp without repeated testing, and asking for review when a real warning sign appears.
 Most small worries are manageable when they are handled early and sensibly.